After clean up and restoration

 This cemetery is located south of the junction of CR-120 and CR-121 at the edge of a farm field and the adjacent woods.

 This small abandoned cemetery is in a good state of preservation as it is located on a concrete slab and enclosed by an iron fence.
-It has not been cleaned for years and there are dead, fallen branches on the slab and small trees growing in some of the fence rails.
+It has not been cleaned for years, and there are dead, fallen branches on the slab and small trees growing in some of the fence rails.
 On Nov.
-2, 2010, this cemetery was cleaned of branches, a fallen tree, and a number of trees growing in the iron fencing were sawed down and removed and the concrete slab cleaned.
+2, 2010, this cemetery was cleaned of branches, a fallen tree, and a number of trees growing in the iron fencing were sawed down and removed, and the concrete slab was cleaned.
 The brush around the fence was cut and removed.
 More trees will be cut down in the future.

 The contact person for this cemetery is Diane Cooke.
 Her email address is firstname.lastname@example.org.

 John Christeson and his son Eric.
 John Christeson and Diane Cooke did a lot of this hard work along with other volunteers.